 Click for Full Review

 Comfort is always a big deal when talking about gaming headsets.
 Since most people want a headset that doesn’t cause fatigue when playing hours on end.
 SteelSeries have truly nailed the comfort part with the Arctis, both the 3,5 and 7 version fits like a dream and ensures a comfortable gaming experience.

-The only minor drawback is the microphone, while there is nothing really wrong with it, we did expect more from a headset of this price class.
+The only minor drawback is the microphone, while there is nothing wrong with it, we did expect more from a headset of this price class.

 If you love the design of the Arctis but wanna save a little money, the Arctis 3 is a great choice as well.
 It is not as good as the 5 version but is just toned down a little.
 The Arctis 7 is also probably the best wireless gaming headset out there if that is something you want.
-In conclusion, the Arctis series from SteelSeries is pretty damn amazing.
+In conclusion, the Arctis series from SteelSeries is pretty damn phenomenal.